 You are wondering whether Tamales are gluten-free, the answer is that you can enjoy attractive tamales without worrying about gluten-related health issues.

-Tamales are traditional dishes made from corn dough with delicious filling from meat to vegetables or whatever you want and covered in the corn husks, cook by steaming, and usually eat with salsa.
+Tamales are traditional dishes made from corn dough with delicious filling from meat to vegetables or whatever you want and covered in the corn husks, cooked by steaming, and usually eaten with salsa.

 When you know the ingredients and how to make Tamales, you can enjoy them in your way.